dtim-upc/spark/sql/nextiajd/experiments/NextiaJD/README.md

 * NextiaJD.
 To see how to install NextiaJD [check this page](https://github.com/dtim-upc/NextiaJD#installation).
 * The spark-submit script.
 You can find this scrip in your Spark installation under bin folder e.g $SPARK_HOME/bin
+* A testbed generated for the experiment.
+See [here](https://github.com/dtim-upc/NextiaJD/tree/nextiajd_v3.0.1/sql/nextiajd/experiments) for more information.

 ## Running Predictive accuracy